IoriBranford/demonizer/README.md

 Play with the keyboard, or a controller or mouse with three buttons.
 On keyboard, the arrow keys are the directions and the Z,X,C keys are Buttons 1,2,3.

+On touchscreen, swipe with one finger for directions.
+Button 1 is on whenever a finger is onscreen.
+For Button 2, while holding one finger onscreen, press and hold a second finger.
+For Button 3, while holding two fingers onscreen, tap with a third finger.

 - Push directions to move your succubus squad in formation.
 	- Move into unarmed or defeated humans to capture them.
 Women become succubi and join your squad.
 Men give increasing point bonuses and energy for bombs; succubi holding enough men unlock special capturing abilities in focus mode.
 - Press and hold Button 1 to rapid-fire demonic energy bolts at hostile humans and war machines in front of you.